FHR Fred Robertson Los Angeles Pottery: Background

 Fred H. Robertson and his father, Alexander, were important figures in the art pottery movement in America.
 Alexander, a fifth generation potter, had founded Chelsea Keramic Art Works (Chelsea, Massachusetts) in 1866 (or 1867), its successor, Dedham Pottery (Dedham, Massachusetts) in 1896, and the Roblin Art Pottery (San Francisco) in 1898.
 Fred worked at Chelsea and then Dedham.
 Other Robertson family members worked at Chelsea and Dedham, including Alexander's brother, Hugh.
-Dedham is known for its crackle (craquelure) and volcanic glazes, and blue cobalt hand painted designs.
+Dedham is known for its crackle (craquelure), volcanic glazes, and blue cobalt hand painted designs.

-In 1903 Fred moved to California and joined Alexander at Roblin.
+In 1903, Fred moved to California and joined Alexander at Roblin.
 The name Roblin came from the names of its founders, Robertson and Linna Irelan.
 Fred moved to Los Angeles in 1906 and worked for LA Pressed Brick until 1921 as its superintendent.
 At LA Pressed Brick Fred won medals for his crystalline and lustered glazes.

 Formation of the studio

-From approximately 1906 until approximately 1921 Fred also operated a small art pottery studio in Los Angeles known as "FHR Fred Robertson Los Angeles."
-FHR is best known for its crackle, matte, crystalline and lustered glazes.
+From approximately 1906 until approximately 1921, Fred also operated a small art pottery studio in Los Angeles known as "FHR Fred Robertson Los Angeles."
+FHR is best known for its crackle, matte, crystalline and luster glazes.
 The crackle finish was a well known Robertson development from the Chelsea/Dedham period, inspired by the Oriental pottery seen by Hugh Robertson at the Centennial Exposition.
 The pottery is typically marked on the bottom with a stamped or incised "FHR" or "FHR Los Angeles."